coder-mike/microvium/doc/contribute.md

 Then if you have anything you need to remember to change before committing, put a `// WIP` comment on it, and the hook will catch it if you accidentally forget about it.
 The `check-for-wip` script also catches cases where `testOnly: true` or `test.only` has accidentally been left on a specific test case.

-Note: if you add a debug watch to evaluate `TraceFile.flushAll`, then the `TraceFile` outputs will all be up to date every time you breakpoint.
+Bonus: if you add a debug watch to evaluate `TraceFile.flushAll`, then the `TraceFile` outputs will all be up to date every time you breakpoint.

 The tests in [test/end-to-end/tests](../test/end-to-end/tests) are the most comprehensive and are where the majority of new features should be tested.
 The directory consists of a number of self-testing microvium scripts, with metadata in a header comment to control the testing framework (TODO: document this).
 These tests run on both the JS- and C-implementations of the VM, so they allow testing both at once.